 Brewing various beers and meads is a favourite occupation; do you know how to make merrylegs perry cider?
 It's not difficult if you have a glut of pears.

-Growing peppadews has been one of the most interesting and profoundly tasty foods I have grown.
+Peppadews are one of the most interesting and profoundly tasty foods I have grown.
 They are simply a delight.
+It's not difficult.

 This page is constantly being updated.
-It's all about the protection afforded by plants like kale and lettuce in a delicious summer salad; with copious amounts of olive oil and various condiments made using all parts of the lemon, bar the pips and pith.
+It's all about the protection afforded by plants like kale and lettuce in a delicious summer salad; with copious amounts of olive oil and various condiments made using the pulp and the juice of lemons and limes.

 These are the kinds of foods that protect us from the chronic degenerative diseases.

-Worm farms and the black plague is not so far-fetched.
+Worm farms and the black plague are not so far-fetched.
 Madagascar had a serious outbreak in 2018.
-Whenever garbage is not effectually collected and properly treated then the rats that harbour bubonic plague will have a field day.
+Whenever garbage is not effectually collected and properly treated then the rats that harbour bubonic bacterium will have a field day.

 These confessions of a waste picker all started because of a need to feed the worms, only to discover there are totally other and new dimensions to dumpster diving.
 People too will eat what the greengrocer throws away.